nirmalkar/react-rating-tool/README.md

 ![Rating Stars](http://g.recordit.co/JZKwYl3OEy.gif)

-🎉 React-Rating-Tool allows helps you to add a rating component to your app with ease.
+🎉 React-Rating-Tool helps you to add a rating component to your app with ease.

 ## Installation

 ```
 $ npm install --save react-rating-tool
-$ yarn add react-rating-tool
 ```

 ## Features